baeda-polito/contextual-anomaly-detector/README.md

 ## Usage

-The tool comes with a cli that helps you to execute the script with the desired commands
+The tool comes with a CLI that helps you to execute the script with the desired commands

 ```console
 $ python -m src.cmp.main -h